todroth/personal-blog/content/blog/2019-10-09-get-rid-of-null/index.md

 Optional<String> stringOpt = Optional.empty();
 ```

-`Optional::empty` does not take any parameters, because is does not contain a value.
-That is the replacement of your Nulls.
+`Optional::empty` does not take any parameters, because it does not contain a value.
+This is the replacement of your Nulls in your code.

-## How do I get the Optional's content?
+## How do I retrieve the Optional's content?

 To retrieve the actual value from the Optional, there are some ways to go.
 The most obvious would be to call `get()`.
 But behold!
 If you call `get()` on an empty Optional, a `NoSuchElementException` gets thrown and you'll have the same problems like before when you used Null.
 So, you should check for a value to be present inside the Optional, and that's what `isPresent()` is for.